 - Doctoral Candidate: Dissertation Research and Direction (PYC 9991-9994 - 30 credits maximum) - Students are required to register for four semesters minimum at 7.5 credits per semester, but cannot earn more than 30 credits overall.
 Students must register for a maintenance course (PYC 9995 - 0 credits) if the dissertation is not complete in four semesters.

 Students are required to seek advice from a graduate advisor on his/her course selection.
-All course work must be completed according to requirements of the Graduate School (see Admission, Regular) and the Graduate Programs of the School of Medicine (see Admission to School of Medicine Graduate Programs).
+All course work must be completed according to requirements of the WSU Graduate School.

 The WSU Graduate Bulletin includes a complete listing and description of graduate courses offered at Wayne State University.